dariaphoebe/littlebox/README.md

 ### Utility Singletons

-* **LBBaseEventlogger** provides a central singleton for the collection of debug log and analytics event data, fanning the information out to various destinations such as the console, third party analytics SDKs (think Flurry, Mixpanel, etc), as well as a custom backend event collector endpoint if you have one.
+* **LBBaseEventLogger** provides a central singleton for the collection of debug log and analytics event data, fanning the information out to various destinations such as the console, third party analytics SDKs (think Flurry, Mixpanel, etc), as well as a custom backend event collector endpoint if you have one.